 People often get intimidated by cooking and eating darker varieties of greens due to their intense flavors.
 Try these tips for enhancing the flavor of different varieties to make them more enticing:

-• Overcome the bitterness of collard and mustard greens by braising them at a low temperature for an extended period of time, and adding a pinch of sugar at the end of cooking.
+- Overcome the bitterness of collard and mustard greens by braising them at a low temperature for an extended period of time, and seasoning them at the end of cooking.
 Remove the tough stems to reduce cooking time and avoid over-cooked greens.

 Find a Nutrition Expert